Help Children to See Good Side of Making Mistakes

-Nowadays, parents and teachers struggled to make children perfect in every discipline, from high test scores to get into the best university with prestigious scholarships etc. Amongst all these struggles of becoming the perfect citizen of the society, children’s focus on learning somewhere lost or ignored or maybe misunderstood.
-An article published in Scientific American Journal highlights that if we drill children over and over again with the same math or science problem, they will eventually remember the answer.
-And if they are lucky, they will remember the answer on a standardised test.
+Nowadays, parents and teachers struggled to make children perfect in every discipline, from high test scores to get into the best university with prestigious scholarships.
+Amongst all these struggles of becoming the ideal citizen of the society, children’s focus on learning somewhere lost or ignored or maybe misunderstood.
+An article published in Scientific American Journal highlights that if we drill children repeatedly with the same math or science problem, they will eventually remember the answer.
+And if they are lucky, they will remember the response on a standardised test.

 There ways through which we, parents and teachers, can help children and teenagers to learn from their mistakes.
-Some of the important pointers are as follows:
+Some of the essential pointers are as follows:

 - Show that your love is unconditional and non-judgemental, whether they made mistakes or not.